rubel9997/coding-test/README.md

 <h1 align="center">Bank Management System</h1>

 ## Introduction
-Bank Management System is an open-source Laravel application designed to simplify the process of managing banking transactions for users.
-With this application, users can create accounts, deposit funds, withdraw funds, and view transaction history.
-This documentation provides a step-by-step guide on how to set up the project and configure banking functionalities.
+Bank Management System is a Laravel application aimed at streamlining banking transaction management for users.
+Through this platform, users can effortlessly create accounts, deposit and withdraw funds, and access transaction history.
+This comprehensive documentation offers a detailed walkthrough for setting up the project and configuring essential banking features.

 ### Prerequisites
 - PHP 8.2 or higher